Magic Leap formally launches Magic Leap 1 and reveals enterprise partners

 He added, “The attention from the media ends up going toward the public examples.
 We tend to be classified as a consumer device because a lot of our enterprise work was behind the scenes and behind the doors of our enterprise customers.
 It’s not like you can go into the McLaren factory and see our device in use.
 And so our consumer-facing applications and content were more visible and got more coverage.
 The enterprise has absolutely been in our strategy from the beginning.”

 A recent story in The Information said that the Magic Leap One Creator Edition sold a mere 6,000 units, compared to the company’s goal of moving 100,000 units.
 Magic Leap said that report was “littered with inaccuracies and misleading statements and erroneously portrays Magic Leap’s operations, internal plans, and overall strategy.”
-But it has not disclosed its sales numbers.
+But the company has not disclosed its sales numbers.

 The Information also reported that the result of the poor sales has been layoffs, cost-cutting, and other measures — such as freezing work travel.
 A number of people have left, including chief financial officer Scott Henry and special effects wizard John Gaeta, and Magic Leap reportedly signed over its patents to JPMorgan Chase.